vitormonjellos/php-personal-password-generator/README.md

 # php-personal-password-generator

-This is a simple password generator in PHP that was created with the intation to only study the Language!
+This is a simple password generator in PHP that was created with the intention to study the Language!

-I have created it using Ubuntu 22.04 Linux, so the php-cli package is necessary
+The script was created using Ubuntu 22.04 Linux, so the php-cli package is necessary
 ```
 sudo apt update && sudo apt install php-cli -y
 ```

 Run the code using:
 ```
 php password_generator.php --length={CHANGE HERE FOR THE CHOOSEN NUMBER}
 ```